 - It’s much easier if you are bottle-feeding your baby.
 While personal preferences may vary, I’m all for breastfeeding so that wasn’t something I was willing to compromise on.

-The first thing that came to my mind when I heard about the Chair Method was ‘I’ll fall asleep in that chair quicker than my baby will.
+The first thought that crossed my mind when I read about the Chair Method was, “I’ll probably fall asleep in that chair faster than my baby.”

-Although the Chair Method seems promising, be reminded that sitting in a (rocking) chair, and singing lullabies in a dark room as a sleep-deprived parent would require very strong doses of caffeine.
-Speaking of which…
+While the Chair Method may appear promising, let me remind you that sitting in a (rocking) chair, singing lullabies in a dark room, especially as a sleep-deprived parent, would require very strong doses of caffeine to stay awake.

-I gave the Chair Method a go and my baby seemed to accept the fact that I wasn’t going to sleep with him.
-But the problem was he had to hold my hand to sleep and he would wake up the moment I slipped my hand out.
-Without touching any part of my body, the Chair Method wasn’t any different to the Cry It Out & Ferber Method.
+I tried the Chair Method, and it seemed like my baby accepted the fact that I wasn’t going to sleep with him.
+However, the problem was that he had to hold my hand to sleep, and he would wake up the moment I slipped my hand out.
+Without touching any part of my body, the Chair Method wasn’t any different from the Cry It Out or Ferber Method.

 Perhaps I needed to wait longer for him to enter the deep sleep cycle, but on average, the Chair Method took around an hour or more.
 By then, my already sore back had become even stiffer.

-I found myself dozing off a couple of times and my partner simply fell asleep in the chair on every of his shift.
-On top of that, my baby would wake up in the middle of the night looking for us, requiring one of us to get out of bed and repeat the sitting session again.
+I found myself dozing off a couple of times, and my partner simply fell asleep in the chair during every shift.
+On top of that, my baby would wake up in the middle of the night looking for us, meaning one of us had to get out of bed and repeat the sitting session again.

 Why the Chair Method didn’t last for us: